awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.TDE.md

 **Note**
 You can create native backups of TDE\-enabled databases, but you can't restore those backups to on\-premises databases\.
 You can't restore native backups of TDE\-enabled, on\-premises databases\.

 A detailed discussion of Transparent Data Encryption is beyond the scope of this guide, but you should understand the security strengths and weaknesses of each encryption algorithm and key\.
-For information about Transparent Data Encryption for SQL Server, see [Transparent Data Encryption \(TDE\)](http://msdn.microsoft.com/en-us/library/bb934049.aspx) on the Microsoft website\.
+For information about Transparent Data Encryption for SQL Server, see [Transparent Data Encryption \(TDE\)](http://msdn.microsoft.com/en-us/library/bb934049.aspx) in the Microsoft documentation\.

 ## Enabling TDE<a name="TDE.Enabling"></a>